SEPIA-Framework/sepia-installation-and-setup/README.md

 If your local tests worked well it is time to **create your own (non-admin) account**:

 * To create new users ([detailed tutorial](https://github.com/SEPIA-Framework/sepia-docs/wiki/Create-and-Edit-Users)) use the SEPIA Control-HUB (aka tools page or admin-tools): http://localhost:20721/tools/index.html (registration via 'real' e-mail is possible in theory but not fully implemented in the clients right now).
-* Login to the Control-HUB using your admin account.
+* Login to the Control-HUB using your admin account (default username and email are `uid1003` and `admin@sepia.localhost`).
 By extending the login-box you can check if the right server for authentication is selected (very similar to the hostname above) it should look like this 'http://localhost:20721' or this 'http://192.168.0.10:20721' for example.
 * Open the menu (top-left) and go to the "User Management" page.
 Choose an email (can be fake, but a real address could come in handy later for password reset etc.) then press "put on whitelist", add a password and finally press "create".
 Note the message in the result-box indicating your new ID.
 * You should now be able to log-in with your new account (use the ID received during "create" or the email you chose).